Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Canyonlands National Park in One Day

 When visitors come to Moab, Utah, they’re usually there to see the famous arches of Arches National Park, the world-renowned mountain biking, or the amazing river rafting.

 If you really want to see all of Canyonlands National Park, you really need to spend a few days here.
-Why?
 The park is divided up into three “districts”, none of which can be easily accessed from the others in a short amount of time.
-So, really, to see it all you need at least a day for each district.

 What if you only have one day to explore Canyonlands?
 Try this Canyonlands itinerary, exploring the more popular Island in the Sky District.

 For more information on this park, these hikes, and surrounding parks, check out Moon Handbooks Zion & Bryce: Including Arches, Canyonlands, Capitol Reef, Grand Staircase-Escalante, & Moab.

 Map from the U.S. National Park Service.
 Click here for the entire PDF map.

 You’ve probably seen the photos.
 The sun rises in the middle of an archway, illuminating the bottom of the arch in a brilliant orange.
 This is Canyonlands’ Mesa Arch.
 And don’t let the pictures fool you.
 If you’re not arriving at the trailhead at least one hour before sunrise you can just head back to your hotel or camp for coffee and breakfast because you won’t be able to squeeze in amongst all the other photographers.

 But if you do make it, and if you don’t need to be in the photographer’s line, it sure is a sight to see.
 Get there EARLY.